kaiz123/react-lyrebird/README.md

+Installation instructions-
+1) Clone the repo
+2) Run npm install to get dependencies
+3) Use npm start to run project locally

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>